Johnsoct/configpp/README.md

 **Update (20250703)**
 Not sure what changed my mind, but I added "upstream" functionality to push local changes to my local configs repo and then to git...
 It's great.
 No regret.
 I use it all the time.

+**Update (20250818)**
+Refactored the entire test suite to utilize sandbox git directories in /tmp instead of relying on performing tests with the actual project repo.
+I also added a sweet of test functions to simplify creating and executing commands.

 ## Example

 I use Ghostty as my terminal, and vim/Nvim for the majority of my code editing; however, Ghostty stores its config in different places on Mac and Linux, and I didn't want to create a git repo in `~/Library/Application Support/com.mitchellh.ghostty/`, so I am storing two versions of my Ghostty config in `~/dev/configs/ghostty/`, which is kept updated in GitHub, and then after pulling those configs down, I copy them to their respective locations.